cnumr/ecoindex_cli/README.md

 ## Use case

+The cli gets 2 commands: `analyze` and `report` which can be used separately:

 ```
-➜ ecoindex-cli --help
-Usage: ecoindex-cli [OPTIONS]
+➜ ecoindex-cli --help                                Usage: ecoindex-cli [OPTIONS] COMMAND [ARGS]...

+  Ecoindex cli to make analysis of webpages

 Options:
-  --url TEXT                      List of urls to analyze
-  --window-size TEXT              You can set multiple window sizes to make
-                                  ecoindex test.
-You have to use the format
-                                  `width,height` in pixel  [default:
-                                  1920,1080]

-  --recursive / --no-recursive    You can make a recursive analysis of a
-                                  website.
-In this case, just provide one root
-                                  url.
-Be carreful with this option.
-Can take
-                                  a loooong long time !  [default: False]

-  --urls-file TEXT                If you want to analyze multiple urls, you
-                                  can also set them in a file and provide the
-                                  file name

   --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.
   --show-completion [bash|zsh|fish|powershell|pwsh]